SurienDG/NOTES-CS246/Bradley_Lushman/Lecture_20_Nov_15.md

 - coupling + cohesion

-**Coupling:** how much distinct porgram modules depend on each other.
+**Coupling:** how much distinct program modules depend on each other.

    **Low**:
   - modules communicate via function calls with basic parameters/results